-The evaluation committee met with six current Bachelor's students of the College.
-Five were majoring in business administration and one in computer science.
+The evaluation committee met with four current students of the College.
+Two were MBA candidates and two were undergraduate students.
 As the proposed programme does not run at the moment, there are no students of the programme.

 The EEC inquired why the students decided to join the College, describe their experiences and present to us what they liked and what they thought could be improved.